MalinYamato/chat/README.md

 - The example requires a working Go development environment.
 The [Getting Started](http://golang.org/doc/install) page describes how to install the development environment.

+## Test without HTTPS
+    To run the sever in test mode with HTTP only, change the file TestEnvironment.go according to your test environment and set the environment variable RakuRunMode to "Test".
+You may skip Setup SSL/HTTPS and Domain name setups would you choose to run the server on your localhost instead,such as http://localhost:port.

 ## Setup SSL/HTTPS

-To run the sever in test mode with HTTP only, change the file TestEnvironment.go according to your test environment and set the environment variable RakuRunMode to "Test".

 ### install certbot of Letsencrypt
     $ sudo add-apt-repository ppa:certbot/certbot